envoyproxy/gateway/docs/latest/dev/releasing.md

 ### RC Prerequisites

 - Permissions to push to the Envoy Gateway repository.
+- A PR has been merged that updates the Envoy proxy image to the version supported by the release.
+  __Note:__ This should not be required when [Issue #957][] is fixed.

 Set environment variables for use in subsequent steps: